ojensen5115/ojensen5115.github.io/_posts/2026-06-23-finally-understanding-kubernetes-2.md

     kubectl exec config-test -- env | grep GREETING kubectl exec config-test-vol -- cat /etc/config/GREETING

-Notice that the environment variables **do not auto-update** -- they were injected when the Container was started and are now frozen.
+Notice that the environment variables **do not auto-update** -- they were injected when the Container was started and are frozen for the lifetime of the Pod.
+If you want to update the value, you will need to delete and re-deploy the Pod.

 But the mounted file **eventually does update**.
 You likely saw the original greeting in both cases when you ran the commands above.
 But if you run the second one again now (or in a few moments) you'll get the updated greeting.
 Kubernetes periodically syncs mounted ConfigMap/Secret volumes every minute or so, without restarting the Pod.